javierquevedo/flok/components/stream/readme.md

 The events need to be pushed to the backend using post.
 Once they're parsed into the database they become available to the frontend.

+The authorisation is done with a set of authorized keys which are store in the config (default or other env) using the following format:

+    stream: {
+        apiKeys: ['oneKeyHashHere','anotherKeyHashHere']
+    }

 ## Stream JSON Format

 version: 0.0.3